Clement Clem Johnson Jennings 1770 – 1837

 Intermarriage between families from agrarian communities was common.
 The Jennings family and several of their neighbors in Wilson County were no exception.
 Jennings siblings married sons and daughters of the neighboring Brett, Everett, Gleaves, Howell, Pitts, Taylor, Wray [often misspelled as Ray], and Vaughan families [sometimes spelled Vaughn].
 Barthomew Brett’s daughter Elizabeth married Clement Anderson Jennings [a.k.a.
 Jr.].
 Brett's daughter Martha married Reverend Fountain Elliott Pitts.
 All of these families were located on nearby farms, each situated along the banks of the Cumberland River.
 John Gleaves and his son Thomas, as well as William Wilson with his sons John R. and Andrew established their homes on nearby Stoner Creek.
 Marriage between these families would continue into the next few generations as well.

-In addition to Tennessee, several of Clement's brothers and cousins from Virginia also sought new opportunities in Arkansas, Georgia, Kentucky, Missouri, South Carolina and Alabama.
+In addition to Tennessee, several of Clements' brothers and cousins from Virginia also sought new opportunities in Arkansas, Georgia, Kentucky, Missouri, South Carolina and Alabama.
 Migration of descendants from Virginia colonial families to the South and West was largely driven by economic necessity.
-By the second and third generation, expansive plantations established by the earliest settlers had been subbdivided into much smaller family farms.
+By the second and third generation, expansive plantations established by the earliest settlers had been subdivided into much smaller family farms.
 This left many families struggling.
 Each subsequent generation inherited only fragments of land; no longer sufficient to sustain an average-sized household.
 Consequently, it became increasingly common for brothers and sisters to sell their property to siblings, other local relatives, or neighbors.
 In order to ensure economic viability, consolidating smaller farms not only became beneficial, but essential.
 Some would take up other occupations.
-But a fundimentally agrarian economy still made it nescessay for many to move on, branching out into expanding territories.
+But a fundamentally agrarian economy still made it necessary for many to move on, branching out into expanding territories.
 Many become pioneer farmers and ranchers.

 Driven by economic necessity, many descendants many descendants from the original Colonial Virginia families migrated south and west.
 Through inheritance, once expansive plantations were divided into significantly smaller family farms, leaving the next generations struggling.
 Fragmented farmland could no longer sustain an average-sized household.
 In order to ensure economic viability, selling their smaller farmsteads to neighbors, siblings, or other relatives became quite common.
 Thus, Clement Johnson Jennings, some of his brothers, and cousins sought new opportunities in Alabama, Arkansas, Georgia, Kentucky, Missouri, and South Carolina.